 Breast cancer is one of the most common invasive cancers among women and the leading cause of cancer death in Singaporean women.
 Statistics from the National Cancer Centre show that breast cancer alone accounts for approximately 29.1% of cancer diagnosis among Singaporean women.

 However, gene mutations can trigger abnormal and uncontrollable cell growth.
-This means that some cells gain the ability to multiply without cell death.
-The excess body cells then form a tumour which can be benign or malignant.
+This means that some abnormal cells gain the ability to multiply without cell death.
+This uncontrolled cell growth forms a malignant tumour.

 The term breast cancer refers to a malignant tumour that has developed from cells in your breast.
 In most cases, breast cancer starts in the duct or lobules before spreading to other parts of your body.